Intuit Quickbooks Sync With Square FAQs

 Sync with Square imports your Square sales and settlements into QuickBooks Online.
 At the end of the day, each sale processed through Square is automatically imported into QuickBooks as an invoice and payment.
 Once your transactions sync with QuickBooks, you’ll be able to view:

-- Fees: Square processing fees and bank deposit fees.
+Fees: Square processing fees and bank transfer fees.

 What do I need to know before I connect to Sync with Square?